 Saint Ignatius of Loyola: "If a person thinks of embracing a secular life, he should ask and desire more evident signs that God calls him to a secular life, than if there were question of embracing the evangelical counsels; for Our Lord Himself has evidently exhorted us to embrace His counsels."

-"I love Christ enough to sacrifice what I so deeply desire; marriage.
+Discernment, initially, might then be considered a test of the will, that is to say to oneself; "I love Jesus enough to sacrifice what I so deeply desire; marriage.
 I therefore submit myself to the direction of His Church.
 I do not trust in my feelings.
 But I choose the better way, until God reveals otherwise."
-However, this is not to mean that a vocation to the religious life should be forced.
-Rather, it is acknowledging our human predispositions and allowing the opportunity for the desires of one's heart to develop and blossom, rather than shutting the door before it ever had a chance to open.
-Saint Paul counsels us in the same manner; "Are you free of a wife?
+This is not to say, however, that a vocation to the religious life should be forced.
+Nor are we saying that discernment is purely an intellectual exercise devoid of any input from the heart.
+Rather, the point being made here, is one of emphasis, that is; of defaulting to religous life in the beginning---at least exploring the possibility seriously---recognizing our powerful human tendencies that pull us away from a religious vocation, not to mention our triple enemies (the world, flesh, and the devil) that we must contend with.
+Scripture describes the voice of God as a "gentle wind," a "still small voice," barely perceptible if we are distracted and pulled in a thousand directions.
+A vocation begins as a delicate seed, which must be nurtured and cultivated amid thorns and bramble, before growing into a towering tree.
+As Saint Paul counsels us; "Are you free of a wife?
 Then do not look for a wife.
-If you marry, however, you do not sin..but such people will experience affliction in their earthly life, and I would like to spare you that." - 1 Cor 7) A good general Ignatian guideline, is to never make big decisions in moments of disquiet, but rather, to make them after long hours of prayer, when one feels most calm, peace, and clarity.
+If you marry, however, you do not sin..but such people will experience affliction in their earthly life, and I would like to spare you that."
+(1 Cor 7) A good general Ignatian guideline, is to never make big decisions in moments of disquiet, but rather, to make them after long hours of prayer, when one feels most calm, peace, and clarity.

 St. Francis De Sales: "To know whether God will have a person become a religious it is not to be expected that God Himself should speak, or send an angel from heaven to signify His will.
 It is not necessary that ten or twelve confessors should examine whether the vocation is to be followed.
 But it is necessary to correspond with the first movement of the inspiration, and to cultivate it, and then not to grow weary if disgust or coldness should come on.
 If a person acts thus, God will not fail to make all succeed to His glory.
 Nor ought we to care much from what quarter the first movement comes.
 The Lord has many ways of calling His servants."

 Saint Teresa of the Andes: " We [religious] no longer belong to the world.
 Jesus has taken us from the world, that we may follow Him more closely, and He says to us; "If anyone would come after Me, let him take up his cross and follow Me."
 And so, Sister, let's walk after Him.
 Love demands this, since He has chosen us to make us entirely His own.
 And when the weight of the cross weighs us down, let us call upon Jesus to help us. [...]
 We do not belong to the worldly spirit any longer, for Jesus has taken from us the spirit of the world in order to clothe us with His Divine Spirit.
 And what is that spirit...?
 The spirit of the Cross, the renunciation of our selfish impulses and demands of the flesh; the denial of our appetites and tastes, comforts, etc."

 Diary of Saint Faustina, p.134: "Let no soul, even the most miserable, fall prey to doubt; for, as long as one is alive, each one can become a great saint, so great is the power of God's grace.
 It remains only for us not to oppose God's actions."

 "On a certain occasion, I saw a person about to commit a mortal sin.
 I asked the Lord to send me the greatest torments so that that soul could be saved.
 Then I suddenly felt a terrible pain of a crown of thorns on my head.
 It lasted for quite a long time, but that person remained in the Lord's grace...
 O my Jesus, how very easy it is to become holy!
 All that is needed is a bit of good will.
 Jesus sees this little bit of good will in the soul, He hurries to give Himself to the soul, and nothing can stop Him, neither short comings or falls - absolutely nothing.
 Jesus is anxious to help that soul, and if it is faithful to this grace from God, it can very soon attain the highest holiness possible for a creature here on earth.
 God is very generous and does not deny His grace to anyone.
 Indeed He gives more than what we ask of Him."